 Q. I’ve heard of the Magisterium, but I don’t really know what it is.
 Who is on it?
 And what do they do?

 A. I like your question.
 The Magisterium is one of my favorite things to speak about!
-What is the Magisterium?
 Let me try to answer this question on a more personal level rather than on a purely academic level.

-Jesus promised his disciples, before He ascended to Heaven, that the Holy Spirit, His Advocate, would come and lead us into all truth.
+Before He ascended to Heaven, Jesus promised his disciples that the Holy Spirit, His Advocate, would come and lead us into all truth.
 Furthermore, He promised that He would be with us until the end of time.
 The Magisterium is one way this happens.

 The main reason we need the Magisterium is that Jesus, while on earth, did not (and could not) address every question of faith and every moral question that would arise in our minds and hearts.
-When we look around today at our world and our culture, we find many new questions of faith and morality coming forward.
+When we look around today at our world and our culture, we find many new questions of faith and morality.
 For example, what sort of new medical technology is permitted?
 Is cloning okay?
 Is it okay for scientists to do research on embryonic stem cells?
-What about modern social issues that come up like gay marriage or so called “same sex civil unions?”
+What about modern social issues that come up, such as gay marriage or so-called “same-sex civil unions?”
 Or regarding our faith, how do we reconcile our belief that God created the world with theories of evolution?

-These are all questions that were not directly addressed by Jesus, right?
+These are all questions that Jesus did not directly address, right?
 Well, on one hand we can say, “No, Jesus did not address them.”
 But on the other hand we can say, “Yes, Jesus continues to address these questions every day!”
 How do we say this?
 That’s what the Magisterium is.

 So the Magisterium is a wonderful gift from God!
 Just make sure you see this gift as one of the many ways Jesus Himself continues to be alive and active in our lives!